 - A data Delivery System which delivers data to end-users.

 Various options are available for each of these components.
 Our Gold Standard approach (deployed in several countries including the UK and France) uses a bespoke Multi-Sensor Tracking (MST) Meter carried by a representative sample of people over a two-week period.
-This enables us to track their locations second-by-second, within a one metre tolerance – giving us a precise read on when and how long they are within sight of particular poster panels.
+This enables us to track their locations second-by-second, within a one meter tolerance – giving us a precise read on when and how long they are within sight of particular poster panels.